History of Gaza

+Gaza was conquered, along with the rest of Palestine and Syria, by general Amr ibn al-'As in 637 AD.
+Most of its inhabitants adopted Islam over the course of the next 1,300 years of Islamic rule, interrupted only by a century or so when Crusaders wrested control of Gaza from the Fatimids in 1100, but were driven out by Saladin.
+Gaza was in Mamluk hands by the late 13th century, and had again became a regional capitol.
+It witnessed a golden age under the Ottoman-appointed Ridwan dynasty in the 16th century.

 Gaza experienced destructive earthquakes in 1903 and 1914.
 In 1917, during World War I, British forces captured the city.
 Gaza grew significantly in the first half of the 20th century under Mandatory rule.
 The population of the city swelled as a result of the Palestinian exodus during the 1948 Arab–Israeli War.
-Gaza became a center of confrontation during the Israeli–Palestinian conflict, being occupied by Israel for decades.
-The city was largely destroyed and depopulated following the Gaza war.
+Gaza became a center of confrontation during the Israeli–Palestinian conflict, being occupied and blockaded by Israel.
+The city was largely destroyed during the Gaza war and genocide, though hundreds of thousands of inhabitants still live there.

 Bronze Age

-Tell es-Sakan and Tell el-Ajjul
+Tell es-Sakan

-Part of Tell es-Sakan in 2017.
-It was inhabited between roughly 3300 BCE and 2250 BCE.
+Map of Wadi Gaza in the Palestine Exploration Fund Survey of Western Palestine (1888) showing the position of Tell el-Ajjul.
+Tell es-Sakan is located 500 meters to the north of it and not pictured because it was only discovered by accident in 1998.
+The location of Tell Jemmeh is also indicated on the southern side of the wadi.

-Settlement in the region of Gaza dates back to 3300–3000 BCE at Tell es-Sakan – a site located south of the present-day Gaza City – which began as an Ancient Egyptian fortress.
-The archaeologists who excavated Tell es-Sakan, Pierre de Miroschedji and Moain Sadeq, suggest that there were three areas of Egyptian settlement in the region: an area of permanent settlement with Tell es-Sakan as the administrative centre; areas of seasonal occupation extending north up the coast; and the rest of Palestine where Egyptians had trading contact with Canaanites.
+The earliest documented urban settlements in the region of Gaza date back to the 34th century BCE at Taur Ikhbeineh.
+Its immediate successor site emerged around the same time at Tell es-Sakan (3300-3000 BCE) – a site located south of the present-day Gaza City – which began as an Ancient Egyptian fortress.
+The archaeologists who excavated Tell es-Sakan, Pierre de Miroschedji and Moain Sadeq, suggest that there were three areas of Egyptian settlement in Gaza and the wider region of Palestine: an area of permanent settlement with Tell es-Sakan as the administrative centre; areas of seasonal habitation extending north up the coast; and the rest of Palestine where Egyptians had trading contact with Canaanites.
 Tell es-Sakan prospered as Canaanite cities began to trade agricultural goods with the Egyptians.
 However, when Egypt's economic interests shifted to the cedar trade with Lebanon, Gaza's role was reduced to that of a port for ships carrying goods and it declined economically.
 The site was virtually abandoned and remained so throughout the Early Bronze Age II.

 Gaza enjoyed demographic and economic growth again when the local Canaanite population began to resettle Tell es-Sakan around 2500, but in 2250, the area experienced a total collapse of civilization and all of the cities in the Gaza region were abandoned by the 23rd century BCE.
 In its place emerged semi-nomadic cultures with pastoral camps made up of rustic family dwellings which continued to exist throughout the Early Bronze Age IV.
-An urban center known as Tell el-Ajjul began to arise inland along the Wadi Ghazza riverbed, along with al-Moghraqa which was likely a satellite settlement less than 1 km from Tell el-Ajjul.